 - Some employees are not covered for purposes of unemployment payroll taxes or benefits.
 See Unemployment Coverage.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Unemployment Eligibility.

 - Claimants maybe disqualified from receiving unemployment benefits in certain cases.
 See Unemployment Disqualifications.

 - Unemployment benefits will generally last up to 26 weeks.
 See Unemployment Weekly Benefit Amount.

-- Washington has specific recordkeeping and posting requirements.
-See Unemployment Recordkeeping Requirements; Posting Requirement.
+- Washington has specific recordkeeping, notice and posting requirements.
+See Unemployment Recordkeeping Requirements; Notice and Posting Requirements.